VHS Revival ranks the iconic quips that defined Hollywood’s most unlikely megastar.

 Movie: Junior (1994)

-Okay, so the movie has its moments, and the sight of Arnie walking around in a dowdy pink dress and wig is a sight to behold, as is a scene in which our father-to-be gets maternal lessons at a woman’s retreat while mawkish pop music plays with our heartstrings.
-Incredibly, this is a scene which we are supposed to take seriously, triggering that accidental charm that only Arnie’s awkward frame can muster.
-Oh, and who can forget that rather disturbing moment when Arnie’s face is superimposed onto the head of a newborn.
+Okay, so the movie has its moments, and the sight of Arnie walking around in a dowdy pink dress is a sight to behold, as is a scene in which our father-to-be gets maternal lessons at a woman’s retreat while mawkish pop music plays with our heartstrings.
+Incredibly, we are supposed to take this seriously, triggering the kind of accidental charm that only Arnie’s frame can muster.
+Oh, and who can forget that rather disturbing moment when his face is superimposed onto the head of a newborn.

 Arnie is a bumbling goofball at the best of times, and in a movie with such a humourless screenplay, his presence is the one saving grace, turning the most predictable line imaginable into pure Arnie gold.